Top Grammy winners of all time

 John Williams, 23

-You might not know John Williams’ face, but you may have heard his music at the movie theater.
+You might not know John Williams’ face, but you may have heard his music in the movie theater.

 “Of his 23 GRAMMY wins, Williams has earned 12 in the Music For Visual Media Field and six for his work on the Star Wars franchise, including his most recent at the 59th GRAMMYs for Star Wars: The Force Awakens,” according to the website.